GoogleChrome/web.dev/src/site/content/en/blog/css-individual-transform-properties/index.md

 To implement this animation using `transform`, you’d have to calculate all in-between values for all defined transformations, and include those in each keyframe.
 For example, to do a rotation at the 10% mark, the values for the other transformations must be calculated as well, because the `transform` property needs all of them.

-{% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/AF5n6UlhcuQ5UNKemX8M.svg", alt="Keyframes Graph with intermediate values calculated", width="800", height="745" %}
+{% Img src="image/AeNB0cHNDkYPUYzDuv8gInYA9rY2/AF5n6UlhcuQ5UNKemX8M.svg", alt="Keyframes graph with intermediate values calculated.", width="800", height="745" %}

 The resulting CSS code becomes this: